 That leaves a woman who has any feeling for you at all despondent.

 If you tell her yourself, you keep some integrity.
-Oh, of course, if you wait until you see your name on the list, like that poor bugger in Brockton, MA, she’ll know you realized the gig was up.
+Oh, of course, if you wait until you see your name on the list, like that poor bugger in Brockton, Massachusetts, she’ll know you realized the gig was up.

 And after the tears and accusations, and threats, and ultimatums, you’ll be two people again, with a decision to make.